pleo-io/antaeus/README.md

   * My consideration is that it worth only to add currency check on the BillingService side.
 * ? batch population for seeds
 * ? common test fixtures

+## Mon, May 10th - **4 hours**

+### Progress
+* Update REST endpoint to filter PAID invoices - **DONE** - added query param to filter out pending invoices
+* Fix production crontab since during testing it appeared to have wrong format - **DONE**
+* Fix unstable BillingServiceTest: actually it requires simply proper mokking - **DONE**
+* Customer currency check - **DONE**
+  * implemented customer currency check in the Billing service.
+As for me, such kind of error could be thrown by the remote Payment Provider as well, so I've added it to the mock behaviour as well

+### TODO
+* ? batch population for seeds
+* ? common test fixtures
+* Gather info about processed jobs: successfully charged vs failed - it would be a nice feature to track how billing went, but I haven't gotten to it.
+As an alternative, one can use invoices endpoint to filter out PENDING and PAID invoices